poldorse/Restaurant_Server-Client/README.md

 # What I learned

-  •  Full development of back-end project.\n
+  •  Full development of back-end project.
   •  Interconnecting server, client and data.
-For this reason, concepts such as threads, sockets, semaphores, files, etc. were touched.\n
+For this reason, concepts such as threads, sockets, semaphores, files, etc. were touched.
   •  Unix programming with basic commands with C.